 - a.
-This food package is reserved for issuance to women, infant, and child participants who have a documented qualifying condition that requires the use of a WIC formula (infant formula, exempt infant formula, or WIC-eligible nutritional) because the use of conventional foods is precluded, restricted, or inadequate to address their special nutritional needs.
+This food package is reserved for issuance to women, infant and child participants who have a documented qualifying condition that requires the use of a WIC formula (infant formula, exempt infant formula or WIC-eligible nutritional) because the use of conventional foods is precluded, restricted, or inadequate to address their special nutritional needs.
 Participants who are eligible to receive this food package must have one or more qualifying conditions, as determined by a health care professional licensed to write medical prescriptions under State law.
 The qualifying conditions include but are not limited to premature birth, low birth weight, failure to thrive, inborn errors of metabolism and metabolic disorders, gastrointestinal disorders, malabsorption syndromes, immune system disorders, severe food allergies that require an elemental formula, and life threatening disorders, diseases and medical conditions that impair ingestion, digestion, absorption or the utilization of nutrients that could adversely affect the participant's nutrition status. - b.
 This food package may not be issued solely for the purpose of enhancing nutrient intake or managing body weight. - c.
 This food package is not authorized for infants whose only condition is a diagnosed formula intolerance or food allergy to lactose, sucrose, milk protein or soy protein that does not require the use of an exempt infant formula; or a non-specific formula or food intolerance. - d.
 Examples of WIC participants qualifying for Food Package III: - i.
 Infants with exempt infant formula - ii.
 Infants 6 months or older with higher amounts of infant formula in lieu of infant solid foods - iii.
 Children with contract formula, exempt formula, and/or WIC-eligible nutritionals - iv.
-Women with formula and/or WIC-eligible nutritionals
+Women with formula and/or WIC-eligible nutritionals allowances, options and substitution rates of supplemental foods for participants with qualifying conditions in Food Package III are stated in

 Maximum monthly allowances of supplemental foods for children and women with qualifying conditions in Food Package III.
+The maximum monthly